Please contact us if you have any questions regarding the Academic Catalog

 - A copy of the applicant’s current Visa

-All other admissions requirements remain the same as for CPCE undergraduate admissions referenced above.
+All other admissions requirements for CPCE undergraduate students also apply.

 Master of Architecture

 Wentworth Institute of Technology offers a Master of Architecture (M. Arch) degree, a first professional degree accredited by the National Architectural Accreditation Board (NAAB).
-Students who have completed a four-year NAAB-based pre-professional Bachelor of Arts or Science in Architecture degree or its international equivalent (as established by the Canberra Accord on Architectural Education) may apply online at www.wit.edu.
+Students who have completed a four-year NAAB-based pre-professional Bachelor of Arts or Science in Architecture degree or its international equivalent may apply online at www.wit.edu.

-Students graduating from Wentworth’s Bachelor of Science in Architecture program and who achieve a minimum departmental (non-elective ARCH courses from1st through 3rd years only) GPA of 3.2 will automatically be accepted into the M. Arch program for the following year.
+Students graduating from Wentworth’s Bachelor of Science in Architecture program and who achieve a minimum departmental GPA of 3.2 will automatically be accepted into the M. Arch program for the following year.
 These students need only submit an application, statement of intent and official transcript(s).
-Automatic acceptance applies only to applicants currently enrolled in Wentworth’s bachelor level architecture program.
+Automatic acceptance applies only to applicants currently enrolled in Wentworth’s Bachelor of Science in Architecture program.

-International students should refer to the section on international student admissions for specific requirements.
-All transcripts of course work completed outside the United States must be evaluated by a reputable evaluation service.
+International students should refer to page 24 for specific requirements regarding international student admission.
+All transcripts of course work completed outside the United States must be evaluated by an approved evaluation service.

 The following terminology is used to distinguish candidate status: